5 Mistakes You Should Avoid at La Sagrada Familia

 3. Touring only the inside of the church

 During my visit, I only toured the interior of the basilica, but there is more to the structure!
 On the outside, there are 18 towers built in the Gothic style.
 Each tower represents a figure or gospel from the bible.
 For instance, 12 of the towers represent the 12 Apostles of Jesus.
-With this complete La Sagrada Familia tour, you get a live guide as well as a tour of the towers.
+With this complete La Sagrada Familia tour with tower access, you get a live guide as well as a tour of the towers.
 From there, you can view the basilica from a different vantage point and also get a panoramic view of Barcelona.

 Through this tour, you can see hidden details of the building from a 213-foot tower.
 Be aware that this tour may not be available due to weather conditions like rain or strong winds.
 The tour lasts an hour and a half.
 If you only plan to visit La Sagrada Familia once, I think this is the best option.
 It’s the complete package.